jesperkristensen58/example-diamond-proxy-contract/README.md

 # A Simple Example of a Diamond Contract

+## The Background

+The purpose of this repo is to show a simple example of a diamond contract.
+NOTE that this is for educational purposes only and is not intended to be used in production.
+Specifically, this implementation does not implement the required Loupe facet which is used to introspect facets.
+This is done because the repo represents a very minimal example trying to highlight the core elements before adding other facets on top.

+## How to Run it

 This repo provides a simple example of a diamond contract implementation and shows how it's deployed and tested from end to end.

 To run it, simply type: